-Annual Chairman or Committee Chair Compensation
+Annual Retainers for Chairman or Committee Chair

 Audit Committee Chair \$25,000

 Compensation Committee Chair 20,000

 Nominating and Corporate Governance Committee Chair 10,000

 Board Chairman 40,000

 The Compensation Committee periodically reviews the director compensation program with its compensation consultant.
-On May 5, 2016, after consultation with Compensia, and to align with our peer group, the Compensation Committee increased the compensation for the Chairman of the Board by \$5,000 per year, effective beginning in fiscal year 2017.
+On May 5, 2016, after consultation with Compensia, the Compensation Committee increased the compensation for the Chairman of the Board by \$5,000 per year, effective beginning in fiscal year 2017.